featherart/bg_jobs/README.md

 16. bundle exec sidekiq to start up the sidekiq engine sidekiq has a bunch of workers ready to perform the task.

+17. bundle exec sidekiq -q critical to put things into a queue that gets executed first